oscarchankalung/oscarchankalung.github.io/img/projects/appicidea/06-hkc-library-admin/README.md

 [The Hong Kong Club Library](https://www.thehongkongclub.hk/public/library.html) contains over 5,200 books covering a wide range of subjects, over 13,000 DVDs and some 4,200 music CDs.
 The collection is separated into 5 categorizes: Movie, TV Series, CD, Book and Audio Book.

-This project is a web app created for the adminstrators to manage the library services.
+This project is a web app created for the administrators to manage the library services.
 Librarians can perform rental, renewal and return of materials for the members.
 They can view the basket, reservation and transaction history and manage the circulation and member profile.

 ## Outcome